 - While the crust is in the fridge, preheat the oven to 425˚f / 220˚c.
 Cut a piece of parchment slightly larger than the pie dish.
 Line with the parchment paper and fill with pie weights or dried beans, filling right to the bottom of the crimps.

-- Remove from the oven and allow to cool completely on a wire rack.
+- Remove from the oven and allow to cool completely on a wire rack in the pan.
 If you are baking the rest of the pie straight away, reduce the oven temperature to 350°f / 180°c.

 PECAN PIE FILLING AND ASSEMBLY